arduino/docs-content/content/arduino-cloud/06.features/08.manual-device/manual-devices.md

 ## Device API

-The **Device API** allows you to interact with the Arduino IoT Cloud MQTT broker, by sending/receiving updates from your IoT Cloud variables.
+The **Device API** allows you to interact with the Arduino Cloud MQTT broker, by sending/receiving updates from your IoT Cloud variables.

 This API is ideal for you who'd like to integrate existing Python or JavaScript projects with Arduino.